cobrateam/splinter/docs/contribute/setting-up-your-development-environment.rst

 Setting up you splinter development environment
 +++++++++++++++++++++++++++++++++++++++++++++++

-    **Note:** We use unittest2 to test Splinter itself, so the splinter development environment is based on Python 2.7.

 Setting up a splinter development environment is a really easy task, you need to make sure you have some basic development tools in your machine, you can setup the entire environment with just one command.